Palnetguy/tak-kinship--website.frontend/README.md

-# TAK Kniship Devs Frontend
+# TAK Kinship Devs Frontend

-Welcome to the TAK Kniship Devs Frontend repository – where innovation meets pixels! 🚀
+Welcome to the TAK Kinship Devs Frontend repository – where innovation meets pixels! 🚀

 ## Overview

-TAK Kniship Dev is not just a website; it's a portal to the future.
+TAK Kinship Dev is not just a website; it's a portal to the future.
 Explore the frontend that powers our digital journey, bringing together creativity, functionality, and a touch of magic.

 ## Features